bos/stanford-cs240h/notes/l3/ffi.md

-# Haskell data representation
+# Na&#xef;ve Haskell data representation

-* Let's make a na&#xef;ve implementation of Haskell values in C

 * A value requires a constructor, plus arguments

+    * At runtime, need to determine a value's constructor, but not it's type<br/> (Compiler type-checks program, no runtime type checks)

     ~~~~ {.c}
     struct Val {